javajunky/jQueryAnimatedChart/README.md

 jQueryAnimatedChart
 ===================

 Animated jQuery pie chart built on top of [jQuery Knob](http://anthonyterrien.com/knob/).
 Chart has a colored circle label that has a title, a tagline and a percentage value.
 Chart can be customized through [SCSS](http://sass-lang.com/).
+Check out the [demo here](http://wastedcontinuum.com/demos/jQueryAnimatedChart).

 ## Requirements
 * jQuery (tested with v1.11.1)